awsdocs/aws-control-tower-guide/doc_source/how-to-decommission.md

 # How to decommission a landing zone<a name="how-to-decommission"></a>

-After you've contacted [AWS Support](https://aws.amazon.com/premiumsupport/) and received confirmation that they've enabled your account for decommissioning, you'll be able to see a section on your **Settings** page that allows you to follow the procedure given here\.
-This procedure will not work until AWS Support has enabled your account for decommissioning\.
+To decommission your AWS Control Tower landing zone, follow the procedure given here\.

-1. Navigate to the **Settings** page in the AWS Control Tower console\.
+1. Navigate to the **Landing Zone Settings** page in the AWS Control Tower console\.

 1. Choose **Decommission your landing zone** within the **Decommission your landing zone** section\.